CleverCloud/documentation/layouts/shortcodes/content/url_healthcheck.md

 The deployment process checks all paths.
 All of them must reply with a `200 OK` response code.

+When no envrionment variable is defined the default is to get the root path, `/`.

 ### Example

 Using the path listed above, below are the expected logs: